C2DH/ranketwo/_assignments/boder/11-Edith-Zierer.en.md

 <!-- section -->

-### 12.b  Different technologies for recording | 30 min
+### 11.b  Different technologies for recording | 30 min
 <!-- section-contents -->

-- What kind of technology was used to create the original interview with Edith Zierer<sup>*</sup> in 1946 and the original interview in 2003?
+- What kind of technology was used to create the original interview with Edith Zierer in 1946 and the original interview in 2003?
 - How does this relate to the document that you are consulting online?
  Document your findings in your template.